Sinelife/taxi-service/README.md

+**Technologies**

+- Java 11
+- MySQL
+- JDBC
+- Javax servlet API
+- JSP
+- Tomcat 9.0.53

 **Description**

 This project is a simple taxi service Java application, which is use JDBC for working with Database and Javax servlet API to work with web.
+It has car, driver and manufacturer entities in DB with which you could work(using CRUD operations).

 **Setup project**